jonassiewertsen/statamic-jobs/README.md

 [![Latest Version on Packagist](https://img.shields.io/packagist/v/jonassiewertsen/statamic-jobs.svg?style=for-the-badge)](https://packagist.org/packages/jonassiewertsen/statamic-jobs)
 <!-- /statamic:hide -->

+This addon does provide a simple solution for small Statamic setups:
+A failing job will be saved as flat file in the `storage`.

+Why should I use this addon?
 Laravel does handle failed jobs by default, but does need a database.
 What if your Statamic setup does not have or need a database?

 Well ... failing jobs can not be handled!

-This addon does provide a simple solution for small Statamic setups:
-A failing job will be saved as flat file in the `storage`.

 ## Installation